K-theoretic invariants of Hamiltonian fibrations: Super twisted K-theory and topology of .

 \subsection{The super twisted Dirac K-theory class}

 In the previous sections we constructed a natural Atiyah-Singer family over $B \cQ (\widehat{M} )$.
 We show that there is likewise a twisted or projective Atiyah-Singer family over $B \ham$, when $M$ has a prequantum lift $\widehat{M}= (M, L, \nabla^L, \omega)$.
 We associate to this family a super twisted K-theory class - the Dirac class, which we then show to be a meaningful new invariant.
 We refer to \cite{AtiyahSegalTwistedK,AtiyahSegalTwistedK2} for more information about twisted K-theory.
 The super analogue here is a certain simple graded variant of this construction, which is completely geometrically natural from our setup.
-We then show that in the particular setup of this paper, this super twisted K-theory and the Dirac class we define can be described using classical twisted K-theory.
+While this is not necessary for our applications, we then show that in the particular setup of this paper, this super twisted K-theory and the Dirac class we define can be described using classical twisted K-theory, a more classical invariant.

+Using the super twisted K-theory version of our quantization method we then obtain the following variant of the main theorem for the group $\hamcp$.